 I wanted to create an atmosphere during the brief residency (where the emphasis is on peer discussion in workshop) of cooperation among students rather than competition.
 Every residency, in our opening plenary session, I remind students who have come to write fiction, poetry, creative nonfiction, writing for children, playwriting, or screenwriting that the competition is represented by those works over on the library shelves, not by the individuals in the room.
 I remind the faculty, at our meeting, that our pledge to students is to be both intellectually stimulating and emotionally supportive.
 And then, that first night, we all discuss a book we’ve all read before coming to residency.
 We begin with real intellectual work.

 The book-in-common sessions are only a few of the Spalding innovations.
 Everyone gets editorial experience reading for the national literary magazine The Louisville Review.
 While our students focus very intensely on their own area of concentration through workshop, craft lectures, and mentored instruction, they also practice not only reading but also hands-on writing exercises in all areas during time provided at the residency.
 We offer a workshop for discussion of entire student manuscripts.
-We encourage students to experience the interrelatedness of the arts by attending a scheduled cultural event in the city—plays at Actors Theatre, music at the Jazz Factory, visits to the Speed Art Museum.
+We encourage students to experience the interrelatedness of the arts by attending a scheduled cultural event in the city—plays at Actors Theatre, a Broadway play at the Kentucky Center, visits to the Speed Art Museum, and more.

 I’m proud of the intellectual integrity of the program, the quality of writing and publication represented by faculty and students, the superior instruction offered during the mentored correspondence, and the truly invigorating ambience of our residencies.
 We welcome your comments and inquiries about our program.